Table of Contents

 Today, the finance industry is becoming increasingly dependent on advanced computational practices.
 Meanwhile, financial systems are undergoing the rise of machine-readable data.
 This is quite a fast-moving trend that, in turn, requires an equally fast reaction from the industry wishing to follow and benefit from ML.

 Machine learning can significantly reduce the operating costs of banking firms by providing automation opportunities where necessary.
-This way, ML can concurrently increase revenues by enhancing productivity and user experience.
+This way, the tandem of machine learning and finance can concurrently increase revenues by enhancing productivity and user experience.
 While the financial companies are benefiting from the automation capabilities of machine learning, they can also strengthen their security compliance.

 How Can Machine Learning Be Used in Finance?